takasteel/doge-clicker/README.md

 This is a simple clone of [Cookie Clicker](https://orteil.dashnet.org/cookieclicker/).

 Made this to learn more about ReactJS.

+You can check the demo [here](https://hopeful-rosalind-a4b58a.netlify.app).

 ## Technologies I learned in this project